tmswfrk/bicycle-water-cooler/content/blog/20210613_Nova_OSPW_Review.md

 keywords: ["Nova Ride oversized pulley wheel system review", "Nova Ride OSPW review", "OSPW system worth it", "should I upgrade OSPW", "road bike upgrades"]
 draft: false
 ---
+# An Update as of December 1st, 2021
+I've now been running this setup for about 6 months, so if you want to jump straight to my thoughts on it at this point, [go see for yourself](#update-as-of-december-1st-2021).

+With that, on to the original article!

 # What is OSPW?
 So "OSPW" stands for "oversized pulley wheel system."
 On a bike's derailleur where the rear gears are changed, there are two pulley wheels that the chain winds around through.
 These pulley wheels are as much a part of your bike's drivetrain as the cogs themselves or the chainrings.
 But in my experience so far, they tend to be overlooked a bit.